Search Topics

 Termux Terminal Simulator

-Submit Flag
+Submit Flag for Tool Installation

 Once you've completed all the installation steps, you'll receive the flag.
 Enter it below to complete the challenge.